eugenekolo/EC504/docs/PlaylistAlgos.md

 Because the number of songs returned is so small (song list is only 4000 elements), on average <4 songs, a simple sort is done to find the top 4 songs based on their popularity stored with them in their Java bean.

-### Suggesting best playlist
-The best playlist for a specific song